An Illustrated Short Story

 She took out her phone and stared at it.
 Took off the case, felt its heft.
 It weighed the same as a stone.
 What do you do with stones?
 Throw them at windows, or skip them on water, get rid of them if they’re in your shoes.
 But how do you get rid of something like this?
 Something that’s dangerous and knowledgeable and tethers you?
 You break it apart, break it down.
 Grind the stone.
 So she did.
 Deleted the apps.
 Broke the sim.
 And left it there, a shell of a phone, a skeleton in the snow.

 She smiled.
-There was something resembling hope as she walked away from her phone and she thought, “I’m doing this.”
+There was something resembling hope as she walked away and she thought, “I’m doing this.”

 She watched a cat pick through the snow and wondered who it belonged to.

 She approached the cat, let it sniff her fingers and found a collar.
 She realized she had no phone to dial the number.
 She laughed.
 She turned the tag over and found an address.
 She knew the street.
 She picked up the cat and walked to it.
 One two three blocks.
 The cat was warm against her body and allowed her to snuggle it into her coat.
 The cat was a rarity who liked strangers.
 She looked up and down the street, counting the numbers.
 She turned left.
 The cat pricked up its head, recognizing the houses.
 “Almost home,” she told it.
 Her voice surprised them both.
 Loud in the quiet.

 She reached the house.
 The cat was soft against her fingers, but growing heavy.
 Another thing to get rid of, she supposed.
 The cat liked her.
 It squirmed at the sight of its house, but did not push away from her body in an attempt to leave her.
 It stayed with her.
 She looked at the door.
 Set in a brick building that reached three stories high, it was brown-green.
 Unremarkable.
 An unremarkable that housed a rarity of a cat.
 She knocked.
 Then saw the doorbell and rang.
 She waited.
 Suddenly she was cold.
 Her ears and nose.